BillQuick Agent 20xx Windows Service is not working even when the user is assigned Administrator rights to manage the service.

 1. Create a domain security group called BQE Agent Service or something that your IT department can remember.
 This ensures consistent security permissions across all members of a group.

-3. Create an application-specific security template and import the security configuration and analysis snap-in.
+You will need to create an application-specific security template and import the security configuration and analysis snap-in.
+Refer to the steps below to do so.

 To create a security template, follow these steps: